ignition-is-go/rship-docs/src/04_Glossary/02_Timing/02_Calendar.md

 # Calendar

-The place where Scenes are scheduled to be activated/deactivated in global, macro-time.
+A tool for scheduling Scenes to be activated/deactivated in global, macro-time.